richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 ## Remote-exec

 - Invokes a script on a remote resource after it is created.
-- You can invoke inline, script or scripts.
+- You can invoke inline or a script.
 - Example that copies a file on the VM resource to another folder.
 ```
   provisioner "remote-exec" {